 NOTE: This website does not contain the full details of all of the library's policies.
 We have included here brief summaries of the policies that are most frequently referred to by staff or patrons.
-For full policies, see the Marshall Library's Policy binder, available to the public in the reference section.
+For full policies, see the Marshall Library's Policy binder, available to the public in the reference section, or contact us to be given a copy.

 - All patrons MUST provide their library card to a staff person before using the internet.
 Patrons with over $10 in fines, either on their own record or between all household member records, cannot use the internet.
 Children over 16 years old need to have their own library card.
 A patron without fines cannot "share" a computer with, or use a computer on behalf of, a patron with fines over $10.